ay1011/AL.github.io/index.md

 ## This is a title

-And you can include links, like this [link to first post](https://github.com/ay1011/AL.github.io/blob/master/_posts/2021-06-18_first_post.md).
+And you can include links, like this [link to first post](/_posts/2021-06-18_first_post.md).
 Posts will appear after this file.

-Table of contents
-{:toc}